-- Facilities to provide 0.95 leading and lagging power factor when delivering rated output at the HV terminals of the IC Substation Step Up Transformer when the voltage at that point is operating between 95 and 105% of nominal. - Facilities to meet the requirement that rated reactive power be delivered from zero to full rated real power.
-Supplemental equipment will be required as noted in Section 8. - Centralized controls.
+• Facilities to provide 0.95 leading and lagging power factor when delivering rated output at the HV terminals of the IC Substation Step Up Transformer when the voltage at that point is operating between 95 and 105% of nominal.

+- Centralized controls.
 These will provide centralized voltage set-point controls and are known as Farm Control Units (FCU).
 The FCU will control the 34.5 kV bus voltage and the reactive output of the machines.
 Responsive (fast-acting) controls are required.
-The controls will also include a curtailment scheme which will limit or reduce total output from the facility, upon receipt of a telemetered signal from NSPI's SCADA system.

-- NSPI will have control and monitoring of reactive output of this facility, via the centralized controller.
+The controls will also include a curtailment scheme which will limit or reduce total output from the facility, upon receipt of a telemetered signal from NSPI's SCADA system. - NSPI will have control and monitoring of reactive output of this facility, via the centralized controller.
 This will permit the NSPI Operator to raise or lower the voltage set-point remotely. - Low voltage ride-through capability per Section 7.4.1 of the TSIR. - Real-time monitoring (including an RTU) of the interconnection facilities.
 Local wind speed and direction, MW and MVAr, as well as bus voltages are required. - Facilities for NSPI to execute high speed rejection of generation (transfer trip) if determined in SIS.
 The plant may be incorporated into RAS run-back schemes. - Automatic Generation Control to assist with tie-line regulation. - Compliance with section 7.6.7 of TSIR, "WECS Generating Facilities shall support short-duration frequency deviations by providing inertia response equivalent to a Synchronous Generator with an inertia factor (H) of at least 3.0 MW-s/MVA for a period of at least 10 seconds."
-This item will be assessed in the SIS, which may identify additional resources such as synchronous condenser, Flexible AC Transmission System (FACTS) devices, etc. - Operation down to an ambient temperature of -30°C, per section 7.6.9 of the TSIR. - Note that Section 7.4.15 of NSPI's TSIR states "System short circuit level may decline over time with changes to transmission configuration and generation mix.
-The Generating Facility shall be able to accommodate these changes". - The facility must meet NSPI's TSIR as published on the NSPI OASIS site. - NS Power notes that NERC standard PRC-029-1 is currently in development.
+This item will be assessed in the SIS, which may identify additional resources such as synchronous condenser, Flexible AC Transmission System (FACTS) devices, etc. - Operation at an ambient temperature of -30°C, section 7.6.9 of the TSIR. - The facility must meet NSPI's TSIR as published on the NSPI OASIS site. - NS Power notes that NERC standard PRC-029-1 is currently in development.
 As proposed, this standard will impose performance requirements for voltage and frequency ride through behaviour on inverter-based generating resources.
 It is anticipated that this standard will be applicable to the project currently under study.
 The Interconnection Customer is advised to consider the requirements of PRC-029-1 in their project design to ensure that their project can conform to these requirements.
 Conformance will be validated at the System Impact Study stage.